How Cortisol Disrupts the Microbiome and Influences Stress and Appetite

 Boost Synergy GLP-1

-Supports microbial GLP-1 signaling, craving control, and stress-related metabolic pathways.
+Supports GLP-1 and microbiome signaling, craving control, and stress-related metabolic pathways.

 Akkermansia Chewable (Novo 2.0)